rootstrap/blog/content/How an engineer can be your best partner.md

 Be curious, be analytic and try to validate as much as possible as you introduce changes.

 #### Changes
-Changes are good! make as much as possible so you learn more.
-But keep in mind you need to organize them to don't become anarch
+Changes are good!
+Make as much as possible so you learn more.
+But keep them organized so it doesn't become anarchical

 #### Organization
 "Diversity is a source of wealth" we all know that, so the only problem to deal with is how to work with other roles keeping an open mindset.